 All students age 16 or older also must have two doses of the meningitis vaccine.
 JCPS officials said if you have not already taken your child to his or her health care provider to have these updates done, do so before school starts in August.

-Norton Children’s Medical Associates has been very busy getting the information together for parents to either pick up an updated immunization certificate or get children scheduled for checkups and immunizations.
+Norton Children’s Medical Group has been very busy getting the information together for parents to either pick up an updated immunization certificate or get children scheduled for checkups and immunizations.
 Practices are keeping a close watch on supply, and some have increased the order to accommodate a rush.